 This section provides a brief description of the alternative analog input drive configuration using the AD8352.
-When using this particular drive option, some components need to be populated as listed in Table 16.
+When using this particular drive option, some components need to be populated, as listed in Table 16.
 For more details on the AD8352 differential driver, including how it works and its optional pin settings, consult the AD8352 data sheet.

-To configure the analog input to drive the AD8352 instead of the default transformer option, the following components need to be added, removed and/or changed.
+To configure the analog input to drive the AD8352 instead of the default transformer option, the following components need to be added, removed, and/or changed:

 - 1. Remove C1 and C2 in the default analog input path. - 2.
-Populate R3 and R4 with 200 $\Omega$ resistors in the analog input path. - 3.
-Populate the optional amplifier input path with all components, except R594, R595, and C502.
-Note that to terminate the input path, only one of these components, (R9, R592, or R590 and R591) should be populated. - 4.
+Populate R3 and R4 with 200 Ω resistors in the analog input path. - 3.
+Populate the optional amplifier input path with all components except R594, R595, and C502.

+- Note that to terminate the input path, only one of the following components should be populated: R9, R592, or the combination of R590 and R591). - 4.
 Populate C529 with a 5 pF capacitor in the analog input path.

-Currently, R561 and R562 are populated with 0 $\Omega$ resistors to allow signal connection.
+Currently, R561 and R562 are populated with 0 Ω resistors to allow signal connection.
 This area allows the user to design a filter if additional requirements are necessary.